platofrugal/blog/README.md

 # Plato Frugal

-A food blog for modest clean eating.
+A food blog for modest and clean recipes.

 ## Requirements